Panther Statue and Tree

 Posting Policy

-Posting procedures may be found in Appendix 7.
+Posting procedures may be found in the Posting Policy.
 Additionally, individual departments may have preferred posting methods.
-Please refer to the appendix and be considerate of those who manage the facilities in which you plan to post.
+Please refer to the policy and be considerate of those who manage the facilities in which you plan to post.
 Failure to follow posting procedures may result in the removal of postings by University officials without notice and conduct review.
 The following is prohibited:

 Property Misuse/Damage/ Vandalism